Skip to content

 • Operations: Reads/writes to channels array, performs mathematical calculations

-• Tolerant to preemption: WiFi interruptions are acceptable as this is non-timing-critical
+• Tolerant to preemption: WiFi interruptions are acceptable as this is non-timing-critical and we have a double buffer

 • Why Core 0: Can coexist with WiFi; uses idle CPU cycles when WiFi is not transmitting